lionelmace/vpc-on-classic-vsi/vsi_is_profiles.md

 | mc1-32x256 | 32 | 256 | 12 |
 {: caption="Table 4.
 Virtual server instance memory profile options" caption-side="top"}

 All supported operating systems (such as CentOS, Debian, Red Hat Enterprise Linux, Ubuntu, and Windows) are available with this offering.
-For information about storage, see [Storage notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#storage-notes-for-profiles).
-For information about network performance, see [Network performance notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#network-perf-notes-for-profiles).
+For more information about storage, see [Storage notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#storage-notes-for-profiles).
+For more information about network performance, see [Network performance notes for profiles](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-profiles#network-perf-notes-for-profiles).

 ## Storage notes for profiles
 {: #storage-notes-for-profiles}

-* A SAN primary boot volume (100GB) is automatically created and attached when you provision an instance.
+* A SAN primary boot volume (100 GB) is automatically created and attached when you provision an instance.
 * Optionally, create a secondary data volume.
 Volume profiles are available as three predefined IOPS tiers or as custom IOPS.
     * A [3 IOPS general-purpose tier profile](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) provides IOPS/GB performance suitable for a virtual server instance Balanced profile.
     * A [5-IOPS tier](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Compute profile.
     * A [10-IOPS tier](/docs/vpc-on-classic-block-storage?topic=vpc-on-classic-block-storage-block-storage-profiles#tiers) profile provides IOPS/GB performance suitable for a virtual server instance Memory profile.
-* Pricing for public virtual servers using SAN storage includes virtual CPU, memory, and primary boot volume.
+* Pricing for public virtual servers that use SAN storage includes virtual CPU, memory, and primary boot volume.
 Secondary data volumes are priced separately.

 ## Network performance notes for profiles
 {: #network-perf-notes-for-profiles}